THESIS MANUAL 2025

 ไม่ได้ติดตั้งโปรแกรม Adobe Reader หรือบราวเซอร์ไม่รองรับการแสดงผล PDF คลิกที่นี่เพื่อดาวน์โหลดไฟล์ PDF

-This is a section that includes a list of sources the author cites for writing.
-(The reference list must refer to the content) such as books, journal articles or other publications including audiovisual material and electronic information sources provide correct bibliographic details as specified by the university.
-APA 7th style guide https://postgrads.mfu.ac.th/wp-content/uploads/2023/02/APA-7-EN.pdf
+This section includes a list of sources cited by the author in their work.
+The reference list should include details of books, journal articles, and other publications, including audiovisual materials and electronic information sources.
+All bibliographic details must be provided in the format specified by the university.

 ไม่ได้ติดตั้งโปรแกรม Adobe Reader หรือบราวเซอร์ไม่รองรับการแสดงผล PDF คลิกที่นี่เพื่อดาวน์โหลดไฟล์ PDF